Nix and Fix: Targeting 1000x Compression of 3D Gaussian Splatting with Diffusion Models: Experiments

 \subsection{Evaluation}

 We used three evaluation datasets: Mip-NeRF360~\cite{barron2022mip}, Tanks \& Temples~\cite{knapitsch2017tanks}, and DeepBlending~\cite{hedman2018deep}.
-We utilized the state-of-the-art 3DGS compression method, HAC++, at three extremely low rates obtained through setting the rate parameter $\lambda \in \{0.1, 0.5, 1.0\}$~\cite{chen2025hac++}.
+We utilized HAC++ at three extremely low rates obtained through setting the rate parameter $\lambda \in \{0.1, 0.5, 1.0\}$~\cite{chen2025hac++}.
+We opted to use HAC++ because it is the state-of-the-art 3DGS compression method and was not used in training.
+Our method does not depend on this choice.
 We executed the restoration as in Eq.~\ref{eq:inference}, given compressed renders from novel views.
-We compared our approach for restorationg for extreme-low-rate 3DGS compression, NiFi, with baselines of classical restoration: BM3D~\cite{danielyan2011bm3d}, deep learning-based restoration: SwinIR~\cite{liang2021swinir}, diffusion-based restoration: DiffBIR~\cite{lin2024diffbir}, and 3DGS restoration: Difix3D~\cite{wu2025difix3d+}.
-As an ablation study, we report results without $t_0$ and utilize the common one-step-diffusion-model practice by setting $t_0=T$, i.e., $\hat{x}=\tilde{x} - \sigma_T\epsilon_{\theta,\phi^-}(\tilde{x},~T)$.
+We compared our approach, NiFi, with baselines of classical restoration: BM3D~\cite{danielyan2011bm3d}, deep learning-based restoration: SwinIR~\cite{liang2021swinir}, diffusion-based restoration: DiffBIR~\cite{lin2024diffbir}, and 3DGS restoration: Difix3D~\cite{wu2025difix3d+}.
+As an ablation study, we report results without $t_0$ and utilize the common one-step-diffusion-model practice by setting $t_0=1$, i.e., $\hat{x}=\tilde{x} - v_{\theta,\phi^-}(\tilde{x},~T)$.
 We furthermore report a training-free approach, Img2Img, that utilizes SD3 to denoise from $\tilde{x}_{t_0}$.
-As we do not aim for pixel-to-pixel fidelity but for high perceptual quality, we report two perceptual quality metrics: LPIPS and DISTS.
+As we do not aim for high perceptual quality, we report the metrics: LPIPS and DISTS.